cryptosphere/ordo/README.md

   sorted in alphabetical order
 * Public keys and subjects are provided as URIs
 * Binary data is encoded using Base32
+* Spaces, not tabs.
+Trailing whitespace is not allowed.

 The `id-scheme` field allows us to compute a content hash which uniquely identifies this certificate.
 This particular cert has chosen